List of Marvel Comics characters: H: Hope

+Hope is the name of three unrelated characters who appear in Marvel Comics.

+Future freedom fighter

+Hope is a member of Chan Chosen in an alternate future timeline where Cable was raised.
+She is the sister of Aliya Dayspring / Jenskot.

+Hope in other media

+Hope appears in the X-Men: The Animated Series episode "Time Fugitives", voiced by Barbara Rudd.

+Esperanza Ling

-Hope (Esperanza Ling) is a character appearing in American comic books published by Marvel Comics.
-She was created by Louise Simonson and Pasqual Ferry and first appeared in Warlock #1 (October 1999).
+Esperanza Ling was created by Louise Simonson and Pasqual Ferry, and first appeared in Warlock #1 (October 1999).

 Hope is a Cuban mutant with the power to transmute inorganic matter.
-At a young age, she is exposed to the transmode virus during an encounter with the Phalanx and becomes a carrier of the virus without being affected by it.
-She is later imprisoned by the United States government as part of Project Mainspring, along with a transmode-infected monkey, Chi-Chee.
-Hope is freed by Warlock and allies with him in search of a cure.
+At a young age, she is exposed to the transmode virus during an encounter with the Phalanx and is a carrier of the virus without being affected by it.
+She is later imprisoned by the United States government as part of Project Mainspring, along with the transmode-infected monkey Chi-Chee.
+Hope is freed by Warlock, who she allies with in search of a cure.

+Future individual

+A time-displaced individual from the future was created by Duane Swierczynski and Ariel Olivetti, and first appeared in Cable vol. 2 #7 (October 2008).

+Hope is the second wife of Nathan Summers / Cable and the adoptive mother of Hope Summers.

 Phineas Horton

 Professor Phineas Thomas Horton is a character appearing in American comic books published by Timely Comics, predecessor company of Marvel Comics.
-The character has been commonly depicted as the creator of the original Human Torch and stepfather of Frankie Raye.
 He first appeared in Marvel Comics #1 (September 1939) and was created by Carl Burgos.

+Phineas Horton has been commonly depicted as the creator of the original Human Torch and stepfather of Frankie Raye.

+Bailey Hoskins

+Bailey Hoskins is a young mutant with the ability to detonate his own body, killing himself in the process with no means to reconstitute himself.
+He is the star of X-Men: Worst X-Man Ever, a 2016 five-issue mini-series, where he joins the Xavier Institute after his parents death, but fails to find his place among his peers.
+He befriends a fellow mutant Miranda, with the ability to vastly alter reality, diverging them from Earth-616 to Earth-61403.
+Bailey uses his power in the future to kill a fellow mutant that went mad with power and took over the world, but reality was rewritten by Miranda.

 Hoss

-Hoss was created by writer Garth Ennis and artist Clayton Crain.
-He is a demon, an enemy and occasional ally of the Ghost Rider.
+Hoss is a demon, an enemy and occasional ally of the Ghost Rider.
 Hoss has been described as "one of Hell's most able tracker-scouts".
-He first appeared in Ghost Rider (vol. 5) #1 (November 2005).
+Hoss first appeared in Ghost Rider (vol. 5) #1 (November 2005) and was created by writer Garth Ennis and artist Clayton Crain.

 John Howard

-John Howard is a character appearing in American comic books published by Marvel Comics.